-Today it is all about a love story- about finding yourself exactly where you need to be.
+Today on the blog it is all about a love story- about finding yourself exactly where you need to be.
+Well, and a bit about adding vintage charm to your kitchen.
+But the story behind that is the biggest part.

-I haven’t always been a girl that makes sense.
+Would it surprise you to know that I haven’t always been a girl that makes sense?

-My husband.
-I am THE best at making that man crazy. (at least I am good at something, right?)
+I am THE best at making that man crazy. (at least I am good at something, right? 🙂

 Which brings me to this house.